gladko/info/misc/macOs commands.md

-egrep Searches text files for regular expressions (including extended ones) sed Edits text files using search-and-replace functions awk Edits and formats text using predefined functions ·vi (vim) The vi text editor (common to all UNIX systems) emacs The GNU Emacs text editor
+egrep Searches text files for regular expressions (including extended ones) sed Edits text files using search-and-replace functions awk Edits and formats text using predefined functions ·  vi (vim) The vi text editor (common to all UNIX systems) emacs The GNU Emacs text editor
-·nano A small easy-to-use text editor based on the UNIX pico editor
+· nano A small easy-to-use text editor based on the UNIX pico editor

 ### Filesystem Administration in macOS